mthomas46/AvettaConfluenceDownloader/README.md

 ## Code Architecture

 - **cli.py**: Handles all user interaction, argument parsing, and the CLI entry point.
 All prompts, printing, and user-facing output are centralized here.
+Prompts are colorized and separated for clarity.
 - **main.py**: Orchestrates the main workflow, delegates logic to modules, and returns results for the CLI to handle output.
 No user interaction or printing occurs here.
 - **config.py**: Handles environment variable and user config loading and validation.
 Provides helpers for prompting and retrieving configuration values.
-- **file_ops.py**: Handles all file and markdown operations, including filename sanitization, unique filename generation, and markdown consolidation.
+- **file_ops.py**: Handles all file and markdown operations, including filename sanitization, unique filename generation, markdown consolidation, and file path construction (via a utility function).
 No user interaction or printing occurs here.
 - **confluence_api.py**: Handles all Confluence API interactions, including page search, retrieval, and ID extraction.
 No user interaction or printing occurs here.
 - **constants.py**: Holds all default values, stub values, and user-facing messages.
 Centralizes configuration and strings for maintainability.